staticafi/sbt-fizzer/README.md

 `File/Open Folder...` and open the **SBT-Fizzer**'s directory `<SBT-Fizzer-root-dir>`.

 Now you should be able to build **SBT-Fizzer** the same way as any other CMake C++ application.
-All needed information are available here: https://code.visualstudio.com/docs/cpp/introvideos-cpp
+All needed information is available here: https://code.visualstudio.com/docs/cpp/introvideos-cpp

-Once you successfully build the `install` target, then you can find the built binaries under the `dist` directory.
+Once you successfully build the `install` target, you can find the built binaries under the `dist` directory.

 ## Usage

-You can use the compiled binaries either via VS Code or manually in terminal.
+You can use the compiled binaries either via VS Code or manually in a terminal.

 ### **Running binaries in VS Code**